 - All students who apply for and meet the eligibility criteria for a fellowship or traineeship must be considered for the fellowship or traineeship in accordance with established review and selection processes and criteria.

 - University colleges and departments, or other University units as appropriate, must publicize the fellowships and traineeships the unit offers, including the eligibility and selection criteria.
+These materials should be provided in multiple accessible formats as requested by the student.

 II.
 Fellowship and Traineeship Stipends and Benefits